Integrable and superintegrable systems with spin in three-dimensional Euclidean space: Classification of integrals of motion into multiplets

 We shall construct scalars, pseudo-scalars, vectors, axial vectors and symmetric two component tensors and pseudotensors in the space

 The quantities $\vec{x}$, $\vec{p}$ and $\vec{\sigma}$ allow us to define $6$ independent ``directions'' in the direct product of the Euclidean space and the spin one, namely

 and any $O(3)$ tensor can be expressed in terms of these.
-We are allowed arbitrary powers of $\vec{x}$ and any scalar in $\vec{x}$ space will be written as $f(r)$ where $f$ is an arbitrary function of $r=\sqrt{x^2+y^2+z^2}$.
+The positive integer $n$ in (\ref{generalspace}) is arbitrary and any scalar in $\vec{x}$ space will be written as $f(r)$ where $f$ is an arbitrary function of $r=\sqrt{x^2+y^2+z^2}$.
 Since $\vec{\sigma}$ and $\vec{p}$ figure at most linearly we can form exactly $3$ independent scalars and $3$ pseudoscalars out of the quantities (\ref{sixdimspace}):

 Scalars

 Pseudoscalars

 The independent vectors and axial vectors are: